ersuman/css/README.md

 At first link this css file inside `<head>` tag as
 `<link rel="stylesheet" type="text/css" href="https://raw.githubusercontent.com/ersuman/css/master/ResponsiveColumn.css" />`

-Then, you can use these classes as your html classes as,
+Then, you can use these classes as your html classes.

 Html with angular example
 ``` html